dijasila/GPAW/doc/tutorials/sjm/solvated_jellium_method.rst

 ..
 Note:: In this example the keyword 'H2O_layer = True' in the 'SJM_Power12Potential'
     class has been used.
-This keyword frees the interfacebetween the electrode and a water layer from the implicit solvent.
+This keyword frees the interface between the electrode and a water layer from the implicit solvent.
 It is needed since the rather high distance between the two subsystems would lead to partial solvation of the interface region, therefore screening the electric field in the